reidhaegele/poke-firebase/README.md

 > Please specify a unique project id (cannot be modified afterward) [6-30 characters]:

 Type in "GDSC-[your name and last initial]-pokeguesser".
 Be sure to replace your name with your actual name and initial.
-This is because your project ID must be uniqe from all Firebase projects which can be challenging.
+This is because your project ID must be unique from all Firebase projects which can be challenging.

 > What would you like to call your project? (gdsc-[[your name and last initial]]-pokeguesser)